If the tyre pressure is too low then a warning lamp () illuminates in the combined instrument panel and one of the following messages is shown:

 Clearing warning messages

-If a tyre pressure message has been shown and the TPI warning lamp has been illuminated:
+If a tyre pressure message has been shown and the TM warning lamp has been illuminated:

-Check the tyre pressure on the indicated tyre/tyres with a tyre pressure gauge.
+Check the tyre pressure in all tyres with a tyre pressure gauge.

 Inflate the tyre/tyres to the correct pressure in accordance with the tyre pressure label on the driver's side door pillar (between front and rear doors).